 - CSA or CSA-like business contracted or delivered from the market property or in conjunction with market hours of operation must follow market guidelines.

 - Any complaints by a vendor alleging reselling by another vendor shall be submitted to the Market Manager in writing.
 The name of the complainant will be kept confidential.
 The members of the Board of Directors will then investigate the claim and will notify the complainant of investigation results.

-- The Market Manager or designated Committee will make inspections of all producers at their home to verify that they are growing/creating the products to be sold before the season starts.
+- The Market Manager, designated Committee member or City staff, will make inspections of all producers at their home to verify that they are growing/creating the products to be sold before the season starts.
 All producers are subject to as many as 2 inspections throughout the year as well as any time a complaint has been made.

 - Vendors must comply with the market application process.
 Participation of all producers in the maker is contingent on approval of the Board or Committee.
 Vendors cannot sell until the application has been approved.
 Every effort will be made to make approval within a one week time frame, but time for inspection and interview must be made available.